texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/rc-vehicle.md

 ## Specifications

 - Scale: 1/10 or smaller
-- Length: 15” (381 mm) max
+- Length: 435 mm
-- Width: 12” (204.8 mm) max measured from outside of tire to outside of tire
+- Width: 210 mm
-- Wheelbase: 10” (254 mm) max
+- Height: 132 mm
-- Weight: 5.0 lbs (2.27 kg) max
+- Construction Type: Assembly Kit
 - Drivetrain: 2WD or 4WD allowed
 - Motor: Brushed 540 max
 - Radio: 2.4GHz, 2 channel
-- Batteries: 7.4v 1800mAh 6-C Ni-MH max
+- Batteries: 7.4v 2000mAh 6-C lipo max

 ## Documentation

-- Student will provide an Engineering Portfolio that will be submitted in a three brad folder (no binders allowed).
+Student will provide an Engineering Portfolio that will be submitted in a three brad folder (no binders allowed).
 Place the State Contest sticker received at registration on the outside of the folder at the top right corner of the front cover.
 The Engineering Portfolio must include:
 - Cover page with Student ID#, Category #, and Category Name.
 - Table of Contents
 - Signed Liability Release Forms